SECTION II – THEORIES OF CRIME AND DEVIANCE

 - Review the Marijuana Policy Project’s ‘Decriminalization‘ page.

-- Review the National Institute of Health’s (NIH), National Institute on Drug Abuse (NIDA) overview of cannabis, pay particular attention to the medical information related to the physiological effects on the human body.
+- Review the National Institute of Health’s (NIH), National Institute on Drug Abuse (NIDA) overview of cannabis, paying particular attention to the medical information related to the physiological effects on the human body.

 - Watch Will recreational marijuana soon be legal nationwide?